How Long Do You Play For at weddings etc…?.

 Will you learn something that isn't on your current song list?

 Yes, of Course!.

-You can pick a song to have as your first dance and we will learn it.
+You can pick a song to have as your first dance.
 If there are other songs that you want that aren't on the list, it doesn't hurt to add them to your request list because we are always adding new material and it's often driven by client requests.

 So ask away and we'll certainly consider everything we're given.
-We require your special song choices by 1 month out from the event to ensure we have time to learn them.
+We require your special song choices by 1 month out from the event to ensure we have time to arrange them.